 Utah Wildlife

-Utah wildlife hasn’t had the national reputation for diversity that some of the surrounding states have had.
+The reputation of Utah wildlife hasn’t had the historical national cache that some of the surrounding states have had.
 Don’t let that fool you.
 Reputation often doesn’t align with reality.

 For example, in recent years, the state of Utah has become world-famous for its trophy elk hunting and mule deer hunting .
-And even greater opportunities for watching and photographing wildlife in Itah.
-More than 600 species - mammals, birds, fishes, reptiles and amphibians – are found in Utah.
+And even greater opportunities for watching and photographing wildlife in Utah.
+More than 600 species ... mammals, birds, fishes, reptiles and amphibians ... are found in Utah.

 Viewing wildlife has always played a big part in my family’s life.
 When my kids were little tykes, one of our favorite things to do in the winter was to drive up one of the canyons.
 Elk, deer and moose were seemingly everywhere.
 And often, still are.